DevXT-LLC/ezlocalai/README.md

 IMAGE_ENABLED=false
 IMG_MODEL=
 VIDEO_ENABLED=false
-VIDEO_MODEL=
+VIDEO_MODEL=unsloth/LTX-2.3-GGUF
 ```

 Set `IMAGE_ENABLED=true` with `IMG_MODEL` to serve local image generation, or
-`VIDEO_ENABLED=true` with `VIDEO_MODEL` to serve local video generation.
-Enabled
+`VIDEO_ENABLED=true` to serve local video generation.
+When `VIDEO_MODEL` is
-media models warm-load at startup, stay resident between requests, and report
+omitted or blank, ezlocalai defaults to `unsloth/LTX-2.3-GGUF`.
+Enabled media
-`image` or `video` capacity to the router.
-Workers with an `IMAGE_SERVER` URL
+models report `image` or `video` capacity to the router.
+They warm-load and stay
+resident when enough GPU headroom is available; on single-GPU LLM workers, video
+can lazy-load after the LLM handoff so LTX initializes with freed VRAM.
+Workers
-configured still delegate media requests instead of loading local models.
+with an `IMAGE_SERVER` URL configured still delegate media requests instead of
+loading local models.

+On a single-GPU worker, leave `VIDEO_UNLOAD_LLM_DURING_GENERATION=auto`.
+When a
+resident LLM is occupying the only GPU, ezlocalai marks the text/vision slots
+temporarily unavailable, unloads the LLM plus idle aux GPU models, initializes
+LTX-2.3 with the freed VRAM, runs generation, unloads video if needed, and
+reloads persistent LLMs when `VIDEO_RELOAD_LLM_AFTER_GENERATION=true`.
+`VIDEO_GPU_RESIDENCY=auto` chooses full GPU residency only on very large GPUs,
+model CPU offload when enough VRAM was freed for the requested clip size, and
+sequential CPU offload as the constrained fallback for long scenes.
+Short clips
+can use model offload when at least `VIDEO_SHORT_MODEL_OFFLOAD_MIN_FREE_GB`
+remains after LTX loads; longer scenes stay sequential unless
+`VIDEO_MODEL_OFFLOAD_MIN_FREE_GB`/`VIDEO_FULL_GPU_MIN_FREE_GB` say the GPU has
+room.
+If a more aggressive mode OOMs,
+`VIDEO_RETRY_SEQUENTIAL_ON_OOM=true` reloads LTX with sequential offload and
+retries once.
+Set `VIDEO_GPU_RESIDENCY=full` to force a full-GPU attempt.

+LTX-2.3 requires dimensions divisible by 32 and frame counts in the `8n+1`
+pattern.
+The music-video helper handles frame planning automatically.

 ## Music Generation